COMP SCI 7039 - Computer Networks & Applications

 5. ICT Management5.1 IT governance & organisational5.2 IT project management5.3 Service management5.4 Security managementStudents enrolled in COMP SCI 7039 and DEFSCI 7042 will be required to submit additional work related to some assignments that reflects the expectation of deeper analysis by postgraduate students.
 The exact requirements will be advised in the assignments.

-Assessment Related RequirementsThe final exam component at 60% weighting has a minimum performance hurdle.
+Assessment Related RequirementsThe final exam component has a minimum performance hurdle.
 Students must obtain at least 40% of the marks for the final exam in order to pass the course.

 Students must obtain at least 50% of the overall marks to pass the course.

 Assessment DetailFinal Exam - There will be a 2 hour examination at the end of the course, consisting of questions that will assess your knowledge of networking protocols, principles and practices.
-Materials permitted in the examination are limited to basic calculators without alpha-numeric memory and paper translation dictionaries.
+Materials permitted in the examination are limited to basic calculators without alpha-numeric memory.

-Practical Work - Each student will be expected to successfully complete practical assignments, addressing programming of protocols and network configuration applying Computer Networking theory.
+Programming Assignment work - Each student will be expected to successfully complete assignments, addressing programming of protocols and network configuration applying Computer Networking theory.
 Work must be the student’s own and students will be required to submit their work for plagiarism detection, where indicated.
-Students in COMP SCI 7039 and DEFSCI 7042 will submit additional work, in the form of reports or literature reviews.
+Students in COMP SCI 7039 and DEFSCI 7042 will submit additional work.

-Lab work – Lab work is comprised of wireshark network packet capture labs.
+Labs – Lab work is comprised of wireshark network packet capture labs.
 Wireshark labs have online associated quizzes that must be completed for credit.
-Hands on configuration labs will be marked off by the lab supervisor.

 SubmissionAll work will be submitted through the School of Computer Science’s electronic submission forums, including the Course Forum on Moodle and the School’s web submission gateway.
 All programs are to be submitted in the programming language specified, and any text reports are to be submitted as PDF files.